Getting Tested for Hepatitis C

 getting-tested-for-hepatitis-c-300x165

-To confirm if you have a current infection, a second test checks for the hepatitis C virus in your blood.
-It's very important to have this second test if you test positive for hep C antibodies.
+To confirm if you have a current infection, a second blood test (referred to as a PCR Test) checks for the hepatitis C virus in your blood.

 Getting diagnosed early can prevent liver and health problems that may be caused by the virus as well as keeping it from spreading to someone else by blood contact.